-Effective January 1, 2020: Employers in Nevada are prohibited from refusing to hire a prospective employee because he or she submitted to a screening test and the results indicate marijuana.
+Hire Image background screening specialists report that effective January 1, 2020, employers in Nevada are prohibited from refusing to hire a prospective employee because he or she submitted to a screening test and the results indicate marijuana.
 Nevada is the first state to pass such a law.
 Exceptions include if the person is applying for certain positions, including:

 - a firefighter,

 - positions that require an employee to operate a motor vehicle and for which federal or state law requires screening tests, or